Taking the pulse of sovereign investors

 Trade tensions are expanding beyond US-China to include the EU, Mexico, and Canada — and there is significant concern over the impact of tariffs on inflation and therefore interest rates.
 Trump’s policy shifts are also leading to uncertainty regarding the OECD global minimum tax.
 Sovereign investors anticipate higher levels of volatility but also expect to benefit as long-term investors that can ride out short-term volatility and seize on dislocation opportunities.

 “Increased trade protectionism is likely to sustain higher inflation in developed markets.
-We believe deglobalisation poses risks to our investment returns.” — Sovereign Wealth Fund, Asia
+We believe deglobalization poses risks to our investment returns.” — Sovereign Wealth Fund, Asia

 There is a renewed focus on US oil production capacity.
 The potential resolution of the Russian-Ukraine conflict could lead to increased global supply and is a significant ‘known unknown’ for the Trump presidency.
 Higher production could pressure economies that are reliant on high oil prices.